cehteh/uberallfs/doc/UBERALLFS.md

     This changes the type and sets up a minimal ACL to make the executing user Creator of the object.

+    Porcelain will only work on a running (mounted) filesystem.

+        $ uberallfs chtype public_mutable ./DIR_A

 3. Shared Root Dir